The Pharmaceutical Journal retains sole editorial responsibility.

 This paper describes independent research (MOSAICS) funded by the National Institute for Health Research (NIHR) under its Programme Grants for Applied Research Programme (Grant Reference Number: RP-PG-0407-10386) and an implementation project (JIGSAW-E) funded by EiT Health.
 Elizabeth Cottrell is an NIHR clinical lecturer in primary care.
 Johny Quicke is an NIHR academic clinical lecturer in physiotherapy.
 Krysia Dziedzic is part funded by the NIHR collaborations for leadership in applied research and care West Midlands and by a knowledge mobilisation research fellowship (KMRF-2014-03-002) from the NIHR.
 The views expressed in this paper are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.

 The authors have no relevant affiliations or financial involvement with any organisation or entity with a financial interest in or financial conflict with the subject matter or materials discussed in the manuscript.
+No fee was sought or offered from any party in respect of this article.
 No writing assistance was used in the production of this manuscript.

 Citation: The Pharmaceutical Journal, February 2019, online.
 DOI: 10.1211/PJ.2019.20205710